-When it comes to building muscle, your gym routine is only part of the puzzle — your diet, particularly your protein intake, is the other key factor.
+When it comes to building muscle, your gym routine is only one part of the puzzle — your diet, particularly your protein intake, is the other key factor.
+Your body uses protein to repair and rebuild muscle tissue after exercise, leading to growth.
+Getting your daily protein right is essential to see results.1

 - What is protein?